nfs-ganesha/nfs-ganesha/Design.md

 File creation is decoupled from open and write.
 A new entry is created in DBD. the metadata associated to the object notably contains:
  - a random content-md5 with char #32 set to '-'
  - Date and last-modified set to now()
- - owner-display-name and owner-id set to configured values
+ - owner-display-name and owner-id set to the values found in the bucket attributes
  - an empty locations array
- - Future: Do we have to remove the placeholder??
+ - Future: Do we have to remove or update the placeholder?

 This has the effect of creating instantly an empty file.

+### Directory creation

+Directories are created as placeholders.
+A placeholder is an empty object named after the directory name with a trailing slash (```/```) with content-type set to ```application/x-directory```

-## File removal
+## File/Directory removal

- - Future: If the object is the last with this prefix, create a placeholder
+ - create the placeholder and replace it if it already exists ! it is faster than a lookup
+ - if it is a directory removal, check if it is empty
  - delete object entry from DBD bucket
- - delete all parts from sproxyd storage
+ - if it is a file delete all parts from sproxyd storage

-At this time, it's kind of broken when the file to remove is the last in the prefix.

-### Directory creation

- - Future: Create a placeholder for the directory

-At this time, directory creation is badly implemented using internal states that can't be relied on.

-### Directory removal

- - Future: delete the placeholder if it is the last object with this prefix

-Today, it's almost broken

 ### Open a file